 After a little persuasion from Artoo, Luke agrees to teach Rey three lessons so that she’ll know why the Jedi have to end.
 Among these is the lesson that the Jedi have been romanticised and deified.
 History remembers the legend, the courageous acts and the image of enlightened monks and their swords of light.
-But, as Luke says, at the height of their powers they allowed the Emperor and his tyrannical rule to rise to power.
-And the Empire set about erasing all traces of the Jedi and their order, which only led to a stronger, more unbreakable legend.
+But, as Luke says, at the height of their powers they allowed Palpatine to rise to power.
+And his Empire set about erasing all traces of the Jedi and their order, which only led to a stronger, more unbreakable legend.

 Luke’s last act in living flesh is to make himself a symbol, one which will spread across the galaxy and speak to the hearts and minds of all the downtrodden and oppressed.
 After sending a Force projection of himself from Ahch-To to Crait, Luke is bombarded by the First Order, before duelling its Supreme Leader Kylo Ren.